 The Nominating and Governance Committee also receives suggestions for director candidates from Board members and, in its discretion, may also employ a third-party search firm to assist in identifying candidates for director.
-All 12 of our nominees for director are current members of the Board.
-Messrs.
-Bailey, Russell and Thompson were originally appointed to the Board and are being nominated for election at the 2015 Annual General Meeting pursuant to the terms of the Merger Agreement by and among Mallinckrodt plc, Quincy Merger Sub, Inc. and Questcor.
-In evaluating candidates for director, the Committee uses the guidelines described above, and evaluates shareholder candidates in the same manner as candidates proposed from all other sources.
+Mr. Norton, Mr. Carter and Ms. Whitaker were each recommended to our Nominating and Governance Committee by a third-party search firm.
+Eight of our nominees for director are current members of the Board, whereas Mr. Carter and Ms. Whitaker are being nominated for election to the Board for the first time at the Annual General Meeting.
+In evaluating candidates for director, the Nominating and Governance Committee uses the guidelines described above, and evaluates shareholder candidates in the same manner as candidates proposed from all other sources.
 Based on its evaluation, the Nominating and Governance Committee recommended each of the nominees for election by the shareholders.
 More information regarding each director nominee's qualifications can be found in Proposal 1 later in this Proxy Statement.